 EDGECAM Programs Merged Into Single Machining Files With 1.5-Million Lines Of Code

-Working out of 9000 square foot premises in Burnley, with 15 employees, the company produces around 80 mould tools a year for plastic injection moulders, ranging in size from small tools of 156 mm x 156 mm, anywhere up to 2-tonnes.
+Working out of 9000 square foot premises in Burnley, with 15 employees, the company produces around 80 mold tools a year for plastic injection molders, ranging in size from small tools of 156 mm x 156 mm, anywhere up to 2-tonnes.

 "EDGECAM is absolutely integral to our entire manufacturing process.
-It’s at the heart if everything, and is vital in terms of what it does through the customisation, standardisation and removing errors."
+It’s at the heart if everything, and is vital in terms of what it does through the customization, standardization and removing errors."

 Mark Cole, Production Director

-The company has invested heavily in customising a range of software and equipment, including CAM solutions from EDGECAM, and a Pioneer Co-ordinate Measuring Machine from Hexagon.
+The company has invested heavily in customizing a range of software and equipment, including CAM solutions from EDGECAM, and a Pioneer Co-ordinate Measuring Machine from Hexagon.

 He cites a recent example when they were working on two cavity plates on one side of the machine, and four inserts on the other.
 “We put the individual EDGECAM CNC programs for each component together into one file, and it all went to the machine as one large program.”